cmbi/SUsPECT/README.md

 ## How to run:

-### Perform TALON analysis
+### Perform TALON or IsoQuant analysis

-The long-read transcriptome should preferably be processed with [TALON](https://github.com/mortazavilab/TALON) before running this pipeline.
-The gtf file output from the ```talon_create_GTF``` step is used as input for this pipeline.
+The long-read transcriptome should either be processed with [TALON](https://github.com/mortazavilab/TALON) or [IsoQuant](https://github.com/ablab/IsoQuant) before running this pipeline.

+For TALON: The gtf file output from the ```talon_create_GTF``` step should be given to --talon_gtf input parameter.

+For IsoQuant: The gtf file ending with ```.transcript_models.gtf``` should be given to --isoquant_gtf input parameter.

-Is your long-read transcriptome analyzed with a different software that uses a different output format, and would you like to see this pipeline take it as input?
+Is your long-read transcriptome analyzed with a different software than these two options, and would you like to see this pipeline take its output as input?
 Let us know.

 ### Run the Nextflow pipeline: ORF prediction, VEP annotation and PolyPhen scores